AntCas/antcas.github.io/src/pages/formico/index.md

 Formico is a Software Development Agency.

-We take on Full-Stack web development and Machine Learning projects.
+We focus on full-stack web development and machine learning projects.

 ## Our Web Development Stack
 * `Node.js`